 • Regularly check WebReg for open seats in other sections of the course (if other sections exist for that term) and enroll if your schedule permits.
 (We understand that many are seeking to enroll under a particular faculty member for good reasons, but please know that may not always be possible.)

-• secure a back-up course to take in case you don't make it off the waitlist.
-Do not wait until the end of the enrollment period to find and/or enroll in a back-up course, and
+• secure a backup course to take in case you don't make it off the waitlist.
+Do not wait until the end of the enrollment period to find and/or enroll in a backup course, and

 • get assistance in revising your plan for graduation in case you don't make it off the waitlist.
 Do not wait until the end of the enrollment period to revise your plan for graduation.
 Keep in mind that graduation term is based on when a student will have all of their degree requirements completed (proposed graduation terms are not guaranteed, especially for students who are behind in their major/program).